Munich - Things to Do in Munich in February

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-The best time to visit Neuschwanstein Castle is February at 2 PM—tour buses from Munich arrive 10 AM-noon, so you'll photograph empty courtyards while they lunch in Füssen Munich's 100+ Christmas markets extend into February as 'Winter Markets'—the Tollwood festival at Olympiapark keeps its food stalls and ice rink open with 70% fewer visitors Here's the inside track: Augustiner Keller keeps its beer garden open through Starkbier season, late February.
-Same century-old chestnut canopy, but heated tents replace picnic tables and roast pork shoulders roll out where soft pretzels ruled summer.
+The best time to visit Neuschwanstein Castle is February at 2 PM, tour buses from Munich arrive 10 AM-noon, so you'll photograph empty courtyards while they lunch in Füssen Munich's 100+ Christmas markets extend into February as 'Winter Markets', the Tollwood festival at Olympiapark keeps its food stalls and ice rink open with 70% fewer visitors Here's the inside track: Augustiner Keller keeps its beer garden open through Starkbier season, late February.
+Same century-old chestnut canopy.
+But heated tents replace picnic tables and roast pork shoulders roll out where soft pretzels ruled summer.
 Low winter water on the Isar strips back the river to reveal wide gravel bars.
 Walk the towpath from Deutsches Museum to the zoo gates and you'll claim Munich's finest urban trail with barely another soul in sight.

 Avoid These Mistakes